addyosmani/chatty/README.md

 By default, WebGPU is enabled and supported in both Chrome and Edge.
 However, it is possible to enable it in Firefox and Firefox Nightly aswell as Safari.
 Check the [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API#browser_compatibility) for more information.

+# Why?

+This project is meant to be the closest attempt at bringing the familarity & functionality from popular AIs such as ChatGPT and Gemini into a in-browser environment.

 # Acknowledgements & credits

 Chatty is built with help from the [WebLLM](https://github.com/mlc-ai/web-llm) project, utilizing [HuggingFace](https://huggingface.co/) and open source LLMs.
 We want to acknowledge their great work and thank the open source community.